randomseed-io/bankster/doc/10_introduction.md

 * `scale` – an integer of supported **scale** (decimal places);
 * `kind` – a keyword with currency **kind**;
 * `domain` – a keyword with currency **domain**;
-* `weight` – an integer which helps when there is a conflict of currency codes.
+* `weight` – an integer which helps in case there is a conflict of currency codes.

 **Currency ID** is a unique identifier of a currency within a registry.
 Internally it is a keyword and optionally it can have a namespace.
 By